-Lisa Hilton is nothing short of a creative wunderkind, a widely published critical writer (Vogue, THe SpectaTOR, The Literary Review, AMONG MANY OTHER TITLES), SHE ALSO livES a double life as AN author and librettist.
-LISA is the librettist of the opera Love Hurts, composed by Nicola Moro–first performed at the Teatro Piccolo Milano and Symphony Space New York City in 2016 in collaboration with the Center for Contemporary Opera.
+Lisa Hilton is nothing short of a creative wunderkind.
+She is a widely published critical writer (Vogue, THe SpectaTOR, The Literary Review, AMONG MANY OTHER TITLES), and SHE ALSO livES a double life as AN author and librettist.
+LISA is the librettist of the opera Love Hurts, composed by Nicola Moro.
+It was first performed at the Teatro Piccolo Milano and Symphony Space New York City in 2016 in collaboration with the Center for Contemporary Opera.
 In her other life, under the pen-name L.S.
 Hilton, she is also the author of psychological thriller MAESTRA, published in 2016 by Bonnier Zaffre and 43 publishers worldwide, and DOMINA, published in 2017.
 The trilogy's much anticipated final novel ULTIMA will be published later this year.
 As a resident of Venice, she is an artist who lives in nothing less than a floating museum.
-Here, the 2018 LCD Select Jury member shares her passion for community-focused artistic discourse, and tells us why in her heart she long's to dance in one of history's most romantic ballets.
+Here, the 2018 LCD Select Jury member shares her passion for community-focused artistic discourse, and tells us why in her heart she longs to dance in one of history's most romantic ballets.

 If there was one piece of art you could feature in, which one would it be and why?

 One of the most extraordinary things I have seen in the past few years is the ballet “Casanova” by Kenneth Tindall and Ian Kelly.
 This exquisitely beautiful production functions like a Renaissance masque, with each element – choreography, costumes, sound - interlocking to produce an intoxicating visual and sensual experience.
 The energy and intensity of the pas de deux are breathtaking, reminding us that physicality is where the unsayable can be said.
 If I could, I would dance the role of Casanova’s lover, the nun “MM”.